See how to maximise your allowances from your savings to your pension pot and also get your head around some key tax terms.

-Keep in mind, tax rules can also change and any benefits will depend on your individual circumstances.
+Remember that tax rules can change, and any benefits will depend on your circumstances.

 Find out how to:

-Please note an InvestDirect stocks & shares ISA requires a fresh application to be made each tax year.
+An InvestDirect stocks & shares ISA requires a new application each tax year.

 Depending on the type of ISA you have, it may take a few working days to reactivate it, so please allow plenty of time.

-Most people can now add up to £60,000 to their pension pot each year, tax-free – or up to 100% of their earnings if they earn under £60,000 a year.
-This means the total sum of any personal contributions, employer contributions and tax relief can’t usually exceed the £60,000 pension annual allowance.
-This allowance has gone up in 2023-2024 from £40,000.
+Most people can add up to £60,000 to their pension pot each year, tax-free – or up to 100% of their earnings if they earn under £60,000 a year.
+This means the total sum of any personal contributions, employer contributions, and tax relief can’t usually exceed the £60,000 pension annual allowance.

 If you haven’t reached this limit, you may want to consider adding more to your pension from your pre-tax income.
-Keep in mind you might not be able to access this money until you’re at least 55 years old (or 57 from 2028).
-Find out more about tax relief on pension contributions.
+However, you might not be able to access this money until you’re at least 55 years old (or 57 from 2028).
+Find out more from MoneyHelper about tax relief on pension contributions.

-You might also like to read how much you need to retire and how workplace pensions work.
+You might also be interested in how much you need to retire and how workplace pensions work.

-This allowance has been reduced in 2023-2024.
-It means you can sell investments, property and other assets in the current tax year without having to pay any tax on the first £6,000 worth of gains.
-Previously, it was £12,300.
+In the current tax year, you can sell investments, property, and other assets without having to pay any tax on the first £3,000 worth of gains.

-Keep in mind, you can’t carry over any unused capital gains tax allowance to the next tax year.
-So if you’re planning to sell assets that would make you more than £6,000 in profit, it might be worth staggering the sale over 2 tax years.
+You can’t carry over any unused CGT allowance to the next tax year.
+If you want to sell assets that would make you more than £3,000 in profit, it might be worth staggering the sale over 2 tax years.

 A tax code lets your employer or pension provider know how much income tax you need to pay.
 Check your tax code is correct online or by calling HM Revenue & Customs (HMRC)).